 Barcelona’s small handful of Xampanyerias (the word is simply Catalan for Champagne bar/Cava bar) are much-loved institutions, adored by the locals who flock to these, usually homely, dens to stand cheek-by-jowl and munch on tapas in between glasses of the good stuff.
 Typically the Cava is served up as a complement to relatively cheap bocadillos (sandwiches) and tapas dishes which patrons are required to order if they want to be served drinks too.
 The atmosphere is often a feeding frenzy and a far cry from a civilised sit down meal – or quiet drink – however a visit to a Xampanyeria is strongly recommended for anyone who wants to sample these typical Barcelona joints and see the Catalans in their natural environment… everyone from old men in ill-fitting suits to boys in beach wear and senoritas in elegant cocktail dresses are partial to a Cava-flowing standing supper!

 Found on the very same street at the Picasso Museum, what better way to round off an afternoon of effervescent art than a glass of bubbly?
-There's no fixed menu and tourists with a poor grasp of Spanish are advised to queue up at the counter, rather than let the waiter decide for them (unless they want all the most expensive tapas in the house!).
+There’s no fixed menu and tourists with a poor grasp of Spanish are advised to queue up at the counter, rather than let the waiter decide for them (unless they want all the most expensive tapas in the house!).
+And whilst the lack of transparency on prices is a bit frustrating, the charm and art nouveau decor mean this is an iconic venue well worth visiting.
 Full review here.

-Often referred to simply as 'La Xampanyeria', Can Paixano's is an immensely standing room only bar in La Barceloneta district where vast hams are hung up over the counter and delicious bubbly is as cheap as chips... get there very early to avoid the stampede.
+Often referred to simply as ‘La Xampanyeria’, Can Paixano is an immensely popular, standing room only, bar in La Barceloneta district where vast hams are hung up over the counter and delicious bubbly is as cheap as chips… get there very early to avoid the stampede.
 Or better still get a local to take you there.
-Steel Donkey bike tours are known to drop by here after a hard day's sightseeing.

 La Vinya del Senyor